-This is one of a series of Fact Sheets reporting Cooperative Extension work in agriculture and home economics, Gene M. Lear, director.
+This is one of a series of Fact Sheets reporting Cooperative Extension work in agriculture and home economics, F. E. Price, director.
 Printed and distributed in furtherance of Acts of Congress of May 8 and June 30, 1914.
 Oregon State University, Oregon counties, and U. S. Department of Agriculture cooperating.

 HARVESTING Potatoes can be harvested and used at any time.
 However, immature tubers will not store for long without rotting and shriveling.
 If tubers are to be stored for winter use, harvest after the vines have died down as a result of frost or the discontinuance of irrigation.
 At least two weeks should elapse after the vines die before starting to dig in order to permit the skins to thicken and the tubers to mature.
-Store tubers in a cool place where there is no danger of freezing.
-DISEASE CONTROL The most serious diseases of potatoes are carried in the seed.
-These virus diseases can be prevented by the use of "certified seed."
-Both early and late blight of potatoes occur in western Oregon.
-Late blight has never been observed in eastern Oregon, but early blight can cause losses.
-Both early and late blight can be controlled by spray or dust applications at 7 to 10 day intervals with Maneb.
-If only late blight is a problem, it can be controlled with spray or dust applications of Bordeaux mixture or tribasic copper sulfate applications at 7 to 10 day intervals.
-Follow instructions on the label closely for best results.
+Store tubers in a cool place, but where there is no danger of freezing.
+DISEASE CONTROL Late-blight control is of some importance in western Oregon, and control measures should also be taken in eastern Oregon whenever blight symptoms begin to appear.
+Efficient control can be obtained with Maneb.
+This material can be obtained as a wettable powder under the trade names Dithane M-22 and Manzate.
+Instructions given on the packages should be followed carefully.
 INSECT CONTROL Fleabeetles.
 Control of fleabeetles is a must in western Oregon and in certain localized areas of eastern Oregon.
 The presence of these beetles is indicated by small round holes in the leaves, but the damage is caused by the larvae feeding on the tubers.
-Control fleabeetles by dusting with malathion.
-Spray or dust applications of Sevin or diazinon also can be used.
-Begin treatment when two-thirds of the plants have emerged from the soil and continue at 10-day to two-week intervals throughout the season.
+Control fleabeetles by dusting with malathion or DDT.
+Begin treatment when two-thirds of the plants have emerged from the soil and continue at 10-day to 2-week intervals throughout the season.
+Malathion will not control fleabeetles for as long a time as DDT.
 Colorado potato beetles.
 These beetles are sometimes a pest in central and eastern Oregon.
-Control them with Sevin as directed on the packages.
+Control them with DDT as directed on the packages.
 Mites.
-Very small, spiderlike creatures, mites can be detected by their feeding which causes the plants to appear yellowish and dry.
+Very small, spider-like creatures, mites can be detected by their feeding which causes the plants to appear yellowish and dry.
 Webbing may be observed.
-Malathion usually will control mites, but in some areas they may be immune to this material.
+Malathion will usually control mites, but in some areas they may be immune to this material.
 If malathion gives inadequate control, substitute Kelthane.
 Malathion is preferred because it also controls other insects.
 Aphids.
 Important vectors of serious virus diseases, aphids decrease yield and quality of tubers.
 Control can be obtained with malathion.
 While all chemicals mentioned in this publication are considered safe to humans, caution should always be used in handling and applying them.
 Be sure to read and follow the instructions printed on the manufacturers' labels.
 OREGON STATE UNIVERSITY REACHES EVERY COUNTY